Properties of things can be named in a variety of ways

 Here, the property detail (green) is again an adjective after the verb, but the property type needs to follow in at the end.
 This pattern is usable for all non-mathematical properties except those involving a -shaped adjective, which for obvious reasons drop the final in phrase.
 The other adjectives may also drop it if it seems to be stating the obvious.

 Adjectives that can have a following in phrase like green above can also replace it with a suffix that looks similar to -shaped but is in fact slightly different.
 Thus, green in colour can become green-coloured.
 The difference is that -shaped is added to nouns, while suffixes like -coloured are added to adjectives.
-Other examples are flat-topped, many-sided, regular-patterned, rough-textured, sharp-edged, smooth-surfaced and soft-centred.
+Other examples are double-edged, flat-topped, many-sided, open-ended, regular-patterned, rough-textured, smooth-surfaced and soft-centred.

 This use of -ed meaning “having” on nouns after adjectives is not confined to property-naming; it is also common in everyday English to describe both temporary and permanent characteristics of living things, as in long-haired, quick-witted and thick-skinned.